Tea with Mussolini: Plot

-The film begins in 1935 in Florence, where a group of cultured expatriate English women – the Scorpioni – meet for tea every afternoon.
-Young Luca is the out-of-wedlock son of an Italian businessman who has little interest in his son's upbringing; the boy's seamstress mother has recently died.

-Mary Wallace, the man's secretary, steps in to care for Luca, seeking support from her Scorpioni friends, including eccentric would-be artist Arabella.
-They teach Luca about life and the arts.
-Elsa Morganthal, a rich young American widow who Scorpioni matron Lady Hester Random barely tolerates, sets up a financial trust for Luca when she hears his mother has died, as she was fond of her and still owes her money for her dressmaking services.
+A group of cultured expatriate English women – the Scorpioni – meet for tea every afternoon in Florence, Italy in 1935.
+Luca is the young, out-of-wedlock son of an Italian businessman whose father has little interest in his upbringing.
+The boy's seamstress mother has recently died.
+His father's secretary, Mary Wallace, steps in to care for Luca, seeking support from her Scorpioni friends, including eccentric would-be artist Arabella.
+Luca learns about life and the arts.
+Elsa Morganthal, a rich young American widow whom Scorpioni matron Lady Hester Random barely tolerates, sets up a financial trust for Luca, as she was fond of his mother and still owes money for her dressmaking services.

-One day, when the ladies are having afternoon tea, Italian Fascists attack the café, reflecting the increasingly uncertain position of the expatriate community.
-Lady Hester, widow of Britain's former ambassador to Italy, retains an admiring faith in Benito Mussolini.
-She visits him, receiving his assurances of their safety, and proudly recounts her "tea with Mussolini".

-As the political situation continues to deteriorate, the Scorpioni find their status and liberties diminishing.
-Luca's father decides Italy's future is with Germany rather than Britain, so sends Luca to an Austrian boarding school.
+When Italian Fascists attack the café during an afternoon tea, the uncertain position of the expatriate community is revealed.
+Lady Hester, widow of Britain's former ambassador to Italy, is an admirer of Benito Mussolini and she proudly recounts a "tea with Mussolini" at which she received personal assurances of their safety from him.
+Nonetheless, the Scorpioni find their position increasingly precarious.
+Luca's father decides Italy's future is with Germany rather than Britain and sends Luca to an Austrian boarding school.

-Five years later, Luca plans to study art in Florence with Elsa's trust fund.
-He finds that most British nationals are fleeing the country, anticipating Mussolini's declaration of war on Great Britain, and that Mary has moved in with Lady Hester and the other English hold-outs.
-Arriving at the house just as they – and Hester's grandson Wilfred, disguised as a woman – are being transported to the Tuscan town of San Gimignano, he follows.
+Five years later, Luca plans to study art in Florence with Elsa's trust fund but finds that most British nationals are fleeing in anticipation of Mussolini's declaration of war on Great Britain.
+Mary has moved in with Lady Hester and the other English hold-outs.
+He follows the Scorpioni - including Hester's grandson Wilfred, disguised as a woman – to the Tuscan town of San Gimignano.

 As the U.S. is not at war, Elsa and her American compatriot Georgie Rockwell, an openly lesbian archaeologist, remain free.
-Elsa uses Luca to deliver forged orders and funds to have the ladies moved from their barren quarters to an upper class hotel.
-Believing that Mussolini helped, Lady Hester is delighted, proudly brandishing the newspaper photo of her tea with Il Duce.
+Elsa uses Luca to deliver forged orders and funds to move the ladies from drab quarters to an upper class hotel.
+Believing Mussolini helped, Lady Hester brandishes the newspaper photo of her tea with Il Duce.
+Elsa, who is Jewish, has Luca deliver fake passports to Italian Jews as fascist persecution worsens.
+Luca, enamored of Elsa, becomes jealous to learn she's involved with Italian lawyer Vittorio.